3i Group plc – Annual report – 31 March 2021

 Limited Partnerships and other intermediate investment holding structures – Fair valued

 The Group makes investments in portfolio assets through its ultimate parent company as well as through other limited partnerships and corporate subsidiaries which the Group has created to align the interests of the investment teams with the performance of the assets through the use of various carried interest schemes.
 The purpose of these limited partnerships and corporate holding vehicles, many of which also provide investment related services, is to invest for investment income and capital appreciation.
-These partnerships and corporate subsidiaries meet the definition of an investment entity and are classified at fair value through profit and loss.
+These partnerships and corporate subsidiaries meet the definition of an investment entity and are accounted for at fair value through profit and loss.

 Portfolio investments – Fair valued

 Under IFRS 10, the test for accounting subsidiaries takes wider factors of control as well as actual equity ownership into account.
 In accordance with the investment entity exception, these entities have been held at fair value with movements in fair value being recognised in the Consolidated statement of comprehensive income.

 Associates – Fair valued

 Associates are those entities in which the Group has significant influence, but not control, over the financial and operating policies.
 Investments that are held as part of the Group’s investment portfolio are carried in the Consolidated statement of financial position at fair value even though the Group may have significant influence over those companies.

-Further detail on our application of IFRS 10 can be found in the Reconciliation of Investment basis to IFRS section on pages 38 to 42 of the Strategic report.
+Further detail on our application of IFRS 10 can be found in the Reconciliation of Investment basis to IFRS section.

 C Critical accounting judgements and estimates (extract)